 Try and risk assess all unforeseen situations.
 This should include making provision for extra funds should you have to remain in place longer, or find alternative accommodation and travel options.

-- Follow social distancing rules: Keep to the social distancing guidelines designated by the country you are in.
-In the UK for instance, it is currently 2 metres, in some countries it is only 1m.
+Follow social distancing rules: Keep to the social distancing guidelines designated by the country you are in.
 Find out what the guidelines are and make sure you adhere to these on arrival.

-- Organize a pre-sit interview by video: Aim to conduct any pre-sit interviews by video chat, even if you can meet in the garden or a public place, as is now the case in some countries and states.
+Organize a pre-sit interview by video: Particularly in high risk areas, aim to conduct pre-sit interviews by video chat to minimise the amount of time needed in close proximity on arrival .
 House sitters by nature will be more likely to be moving around a country from different communities, maybe from a more infected region to a less infected area.
 Practicing safe measures at all times minimises your risk of spreading (and catching) Covid-19.

 Keeping each other safe during a Covid 19 house sit handover